 If you want to consistently grow your business, you need to know your audience like the back of your hand.
 It’s the first step towards building great customer experiences and even greater products.

 Today, thanks to social media, understanding your target audience is not as complicated as it used to be.
 You have the right management tools in hand that help you target varied demographics and connect to your prospective audience.

 When creating your social media marketing strategy, understanding your audience can make it more precise and result-oriented.
 Not only do you get to enhance your relationship with your existing customers, but you also are able to find untapped opportunities.

 By analyzing how your target audience behaves and interacts on your choice of social networks.
 This insight can prove to be a big help, especially when your business is at a growing stage.

-Once you understand the value of having a proper social media marketing strategy, it’s time to move ahead and execute one by taking the right steps, which we discuss below.
+Once you understand the value of having a proper social media marketing strategy, it’s time to move ahead and execute one by taking the right steps which we will discuss below.

 Knowing how you are progressing with your social media efforts is crucial if you want to continue moving in the appropriate direction.
 By properly setting your social media marketing goals, you’ll know how far or how close you are to achieving success.

 In order to create practical goals, you can be anything but vague in your approach.
-You have to have targeted goals for your social media campaigns.
-Because these are achievable when compared to the broader, long-fetched ones.
+You need to have targeted goals for your social media campaigns because these are achievable when compared to the broader, long-fetched ones.

 Make sure to set goals that are defined, achievable and measured.
 This way, you’ll be ready to create measurable goals in the main areas of branding and conversions.
 Your overall social media marketing strategy should include goals that help improve your brand, and boost conversions in the long run.